 The solar activity plays a significant role in controlling the variations in the thermosphere/ionosphere (T/I) system, in particular through solar Extreme Ultraviolet (EUV) and Ultraviolet (UV) radiation and their variability.
-In addition, there are several factors which control the behaviour of the T/I system, such as tidal and gravity wave forcing from the lower atmosphere, neutral winds, and related currents in the ionosphere.
+In addition, there are several 15 factors which control the behaviour of the T/I system, like tidal and gravity wave forcing from the lower atmosphere, neutral winds, and related currents in the ionosphere.
 These are especially predominant during low solar activity, leading to reduced correlation of solar flux and ionospheric electron density then (Vaishnav et al., 2019).
-The ionosphere itself is created through photoionization of the major constituents (atomic oxygen, molecular nitrogen, and molecular oxygen), while photodissociation may change the mixing ratios of these constituents (especially atomic oxygen), leading to modifications of the ionisation rates.
+The ionosphere itself is created through photoionization of major constituents (atomic oxygen, molecular nitrogen, and molecular oxygen), while photodissociation may change the mixing ratios of these constituents (especially atomic oxygen) and leads to modifications of ionisation rates.

 Due to these varying ionization rates for different atoms and molecules, a series of layers of electron density forms, known as D, E, F1, and F2 regions.
 The maximum peak of electron density is observed in the F2 region.
-The F2 region electron densities mainly depend on photo-chemical processes such as photodissociation, photoionization, and loss by recombination with molecular nitrogen, and transport processes such as neutral wind and diffusion.
+The F2 region electron densities mainly depend on photo-chemical processes such as photodissociation, photoionization and loss through recombination with molecular nitrogen, and transport processes such as neutral wind and diffusion.
 On top of this, there are many processes

-1Leipzig Institute for Meteorology, Universität Leipzig, Stephanstr.
-3, 04103 Leipzig, Germany which can drive or disturb the ionospheric ion distribution, such as diffusion, transport, cooling, and heating mechanisms.
-Transport can be divided into three main categories, namely eddy diffusion, molecular diffusion, and advection processes (Brasseur and Solomon, 2006).
-The F2 region is strongly influenced by the global thermospheric circulation (Rishbeth, 1998).
+25 which can drive or disturb the ionospheric ion distribution, such as diffusion, transport, cooling, and heating mechanisms.
+The transport can be divided in three main categories, namely eddy diffusion, molecular diffusion and advection processes (Brasseur and Solomon, 2006).
+The F2 region is highly influence by the global thermospheric circulation (Rishbeth, 1998).